diegojgris/draw-plots-qgis/README.md

 > Providers > R

-a) Check the box for *Use 64 bit version*

-b) Double click on the editable field to the right side of *R scripts folder*, and then click on the [...] button that shows up at the end of this field.
+a) Double click on the editable field to the right side of *R scripts folder*, and then click on the [...] button that shows up at the end of this field.
 Click on the *Add* button on the new window that pops up and look for the **rscripts** folder inside the unzipped folder that you downloaded and placed in a permanent location.
 This will make sure that QGIS can find the R scripts and make them available in the Processing Toolbox.

+b) Check the box for *Use 64 bit version*.

+c) Check the box for *Use user library folder instead of system libraries*.

+d) Double click on the editable field to the right side of *User library folder*, and then click on the [...] button that shows up at the end of this field.
+Here, there are two options based on your experience with R:

+   * Option 1: If you have previously used R in your computer and have installed some R packages, you can look for your existing user library here.
+On Windows, the default location for the R library is "C:\Users\\**Your.Username**\Documents\R\win-library\\**Your-R-Version (4.0 or so)**".
+   * Option 2: If you have never used R before and this is the first time you have installed it on your computer, or you are not able to locate your existing user library, look for the **library** folder inside the unzipped folder that you downloaded and placed in a permanent location.

 ![Adjusting the Processing R Provider settings](img/adjust_r_plugin_settings.png)